-Total Credits:3Total Instructions Hours:72 h
+Total Credits: 3 Total Instructions Hours: 72 h

-S.No Contents

-- 1 Statistics of Radioactive Counting. - 2 Determination of plateau and resolving time of a G.M counter and its application in estimating the shelf ratio and activity of a beta source - 3 Calibration of TL Phosphor and TLD Reader and its uses in dose distribution measurements. - 4 Production and attenuation of Bremmstralung. - 5 Determine the range of beta particles - 6 Backscattering of beta particles. - 7 Quality Assurance of a diagnostic X-ray machine - 8 Absorption and backscattering of Gamma rays- Determination of HVT - 9 Radiation protection survey of Diagnostic Radiology installation - 10 Manual Treatment Planning of Two and Three fields - 11 Study of Voltage-Current Characteristics of an Ion Chamber - 12 Cross Calibration of Ion Chambers - 13 Dose output measurement of photon (low and high energy X-ray) beams used in radiotherapy department. - 14 QA of Fluroscopy (C-arm and cath lab) Interventional kVP, mAs - 15 QA of Mammography - 16 QA of CT scan
+S.No Contents 1 Statistics of Radioactive Counting.
+2 Determination of plateau and resolving time of a G.M counter and its application in estimating the shelf ratio and activity of a beta source 3 Production and attenuation of Bremmstralung.
+4 Determine the range of beta particles 5 Backscattering of beta particles.
+6 Quality Assurance of a diagnostic X-ray machine 7 Absorption and backscattering of Gamma rays- Determination of HVT 8 Radiation protection survey of Diagnostic Radiology installation 9 Manual Treatment Planning of Two and Three fields 10 Study of Voltage-Current Characteristics of an Ion Chamber 11 Cross Calibration of Ion Chambers 12 Dose output measurement of photon (low and high energy X-ray) beams used in radiotherapy department.

-Note Any 12 Experiments
+Note Any 10 Experiments